Implementing an anti-cancer diet and lifestyle plan

 Various imaging tools that are available

 CT scan– can be used to detect tumors, but it cannot determine if these tumors are cancerous.
 Some cancers, such as prostate cancer, uterine cancer, and certain liver cancers, can be hard to detect on a CT scan.
 They are not reliable when measuring subtle changes in tumor size and this can lead people to believe that their tumor may have grown, even when that is not the case.
 CT scans can expose you to 200 times more radiation than an x-ray.
-CT scans may also include dye which is used to highlight certain imaging features.
+CT scans may also include a dye which is used to highlight certain imaging features.

 PET scan– this is a CT scan that has the addition of a radioactive glucose tracer that is used to specifically check for cancer.
 The glucose is absorbed by the cancer and this will light up the imaging.
 The radiation exposure is 200 times that of an x-ray.